TVPR: Text-to-Video Person Retrieval and a New Benchmark

 \section{Experiments}

-In Section 4.1, the TVPReid dataset will be introduced.
-This is followed by the implementation of TVPRN, which is discussed in Section 4.2.
-In Section 4.3, we compare our results to the classic algorithm focused on video retrieval.
-Finally, the impact of different training components on three parts of TVPRN will be analyzed in Section 4.4.
+We first introduce our TVPReid dataset, followed by the implementation of the model.
+Then, we compare our results with classic video retrieval algorithms, and finally, we conduct ablation experiments to analyze the impact of different parts of the model on the experimental results.